-132kV networks shall be designed to satisfy the Demand Security requirements and Generation Security requirements specified in:
+66kV and 33kV networks shall be designed to satisfy the Demand Security requirements and Generation Security requirements specified in:

-- EREC P2 for Demand Security - bilateral connection agreements with customers and other network operators for both Demand Security and Generation Security
+- EREC P2 for Demand Security only - bilateral connection agreements with customers and other network operators for both Demand Security and Generation Security

 Due consideration shall also be given to Customer Interruptions (CIs), Customer Minutes Lost (CMLs) and to vulnerable customer obligations.
+In addition, no more than 5000 customers shall be fed from a single 66kV or single 33kV transformer unless there is an automatic or remotely operable back-feed arrangement.